Godot

 Introduction

-Planetary Processing provides a Planetary Processing plugin for the Godot Engine.
-The plugin allows you to define your entities and their server side code within the Godot editor.
-Additionally, the plugin provides signals to connect to in your game client code - these communicate changes in state from your server side simulation to the game client itself.
+Planetary processing is a platform for the creation and operation of multiplayer games; we provide a plugin for integrating our platform with the Godot Engine.
+The plugin provides nodes and signals to use within your game client code - these communicate changes in state from your server side simulation to the game client itself.

 If you are new here, we recommend starting with the Godot Quickstart Guide.